WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

 Additionally, we will deprecate the `mature` parameter by removing it from the documentation.
 To maintain API version backwards compatibility, it should continue to operate as an undocumented alias for the `include_sensitive_results` parameter.

-## Feature flags

-Because the new functionality will all be either internal (ingestion server and catalogue) or behind an unstable query parameter, we do not need any new feature flags to manage the rollout of this work.
+Finally, we will remove the `ENABLE_FILTERED_INDEX_QUERIES` setting and make it the default behaviour.

 ## Work streams